lpenguin/harlowe/miscdocs/introduction.md

  * Changers can be attached to hooks with whitespace between them - `(if: $coverBlown) [Run!]` is now valid.
  * Changers can be attached to named hooks - `(if: true) |moths>[Several moths!]` is now valid.
  * Changers can be added together using + while attaching them to a hook - `(font:'Shatter')+(text-style:'outline')[CRASH!]` is now valid.
+ * The default CSS has been changed such that the story's `font` must be overridden on `tw-story` rather than `html` (for consistency with other CSS properties).

 The following new features also deserve your attention.